Ballard Natural Drainage

 See the timeline for the technical analysis and public involvement process (pdf).

 See the results of the December 2012 survey (pdf).

 Read the questions and comments from the meeting (pdf).

-The project to construct natural drainage (roadside raingardens) began in 2009.
-Drainage swales were installed in the public right-of-way across 10 city blocks between NW 65th Street and NW 80th Street and 28th Avenue NW and 31st Avenue NW in Ballard.
-See the project map (pdf).
+The project to construct natural drainage (roadside rain gardens) began in 2009.
+The Phase 1 rain gardens were installed in the public right-of-way between NW 65th Street and NW 80th Street and 28th Avenue NW and 31st Avenue NW in Ballard.
+See the Phase 1 project map (pdf).

-The rain gardens are designed with soils and densely planted vegetation to infiltrate and filter stormwater flowing from the roadway, while providing attractive landscaping.
-Rain gardens are located within existing planting strips, and, in some cases, may extend slightly into roadways.
+Rain gardens are designed with carefully mixed biorentention soils and densely planted vegetation, to infiltrate and filter stormwater flowing from the sidewalks and roadway, while also providing attractive landscaping.
+Rain gardens are located within existing city-owned planting strips, and, in some cases, may extend slightly into roadways.